 - It’s best to wear eye goggles when you use nebulized lidocaine.
 The goggles will keep the mist from getting in your eyes.

 Keep the plastic container with your used needles in a safe place.
-Follow the instructions in the resource How to Store and Dispose of Your Home Medical Sharps.Back to top
+Follow the instructions in the resource How to Store and Get Rid of Your Home Medical Sharps.Back to top

 After Using Nebulized Lidocaine